 Nils Gunnar Jerlov AwardAwarded in Recognition of Contributions Made to the Advancement of Our Knowledge of the Nature and Consequences of Light in the Ocean

-The nomination period is from mid-July through September 30, 2021.
-The master nominator serves as the point of contact.
+The nomination period is from mid-July through October 31, 2021.
+The lead nominator serves as the point of contact.
 All nominations must be submitted through the online system.

 When putting together the nomination package, please first review the following criteria that must be met for a nominee to be considered for selection for the Jerlov Award:

 - Sustained (>10 years since first publication), impactful, and innovative and/or transformative contributions to original research in the study of the interaction of light with the ocean and/or the consequences of such interactions

 In addition, one of the following secondary criteria must be met to be selected for the Jerlov Award: